mTalha-1/Selenium_Bot-/README.md

 # Selenium Bot (Daraz Products Scrapper)

-This is a Selenium Bot that scraps Daraz laptop categories products using Selenium automation, this bot also stores errors, warnings, critical errors and some info in log file that will help you to identify the problem if occur, and you can also schedule it that help you to scrap updated content.
+This is a Selenium Bot that scraps Daraz laptop categories products using Selenium automation, this bot also stores errors, warnings, critical errors, and some info in the log file that will help you to identify the problem if it occurs, and you can also schedule it that allow you to scrap updated content.